rohdelab/cell-image-classification/README.md

   --transfer-learning   neural network use pretrained weights instead of
                         training from scratch
   --SVM-kernel {rbf,linear}
-  --reproduce           reproduce the results on Hela dataset reported in the
+  --preprocessed           reproduce the results on Hela dataset reported in the
                         paper
 ```